General Facts and Hallmarks

 - The School of Science Complex includes the Benson, Fasenmyer, Hammermill, Nick, Prischak, Witkowski, and Zurn buildings; Roche Hall; Otto Behrend Science (OBS) building; Yahn Planetarium; Mehalso Observatory; a second observatory; and two annexes.

 - State-of-the-art labs—including high-tech nursing simulation labs—provide superior hands-on learning experiences.

 - The surrounding natural environment also serves as an outdoor laboratory—with the campus designated as an arboretum, and bordered by Wintergreen Gorge and its Fourmile Creek Trail.
-(Plus, our location near Lake Erie, Presque Isle State Park, and the Lake Erie Grape Belt makes Behrend ideal for the intrepid researcher.)
+(Plus, our location near Lake Erie, Presque Isle State Park, and the Lake Erie Grape Belt makes Behrend ideal for outdoor fieldwork.)

 - Scientific research opportunities allow students to collaborate with faculty on research projects that make a difference.

 - Right now, an astrophysicist is conducting experiments for NASA that involve theoretical modeling of planetary climates, and chemists are synthesizing new molecules of interest to industry and pharmacy.

 - The Lake Erie Regional Grape Research and Extension Center, located in nearby North East, PA, and part of a cooperative effort between Penn State and Cornell University, offers summer programs in viticulture and vineyard management.
 LERGREC researchers study entomology, horticulture, and plant pathology.

 - Pennsylvania Sea Grant, administered by Penn State Behrend, offers special research opportunities for School of Science students on Lake Erie and elsewhere.

 - Among only 619 colleges nationwide, and one of two in northwestern Pennsylvania that meet the American Chemical Society guidelines for approved programs.